jcpark90/nptool_ASGARD/README.md

 2. 2D energy matrices of Doppler-corrected gamma-ray energies vs cos(theta_pg), a) for beam and b) for target nuclei
 3. 1D energy spectra of Doppler-corrected gamma-ray energies.

+One needs to specify the NPTool outpu file path in the script and run:
+$root asgard_starkjr_10MeVu_analysis.C